 Otto Gutfreund 1889–1927

-The last chapter of the Kupka Gutfreund Exhibition is comprised of 17 sculptures and drawings and designs by renowned sculptor Otto Gutfreund.
+The last chapter of the Kupka Gutfreund Exhibition contains 17 sculptures, drawings, and designs by renowned sculptor Otto Gutfreund.
 A total of 103 Gutfreund works are documented.
-His sculptures from 1911 to 1923 represent “Czech Expressionism, Cubism, and a new visual style for the First Czechoslovakian Republic“.
+His sculptures from 1911 to 1923 represent “Czech Expressionism, Cubism, and a new visual style for the First Czech Republic“.

 Gutfreund was born in Dvůr Králové nad Labem, one of five children in a Czech Jewish family.
 His father owned a small yarn dyeing plant.
 With the help of his clever wife, a seamstress, he later built the first modern round brickyard in the region.
-“Family cohesion and a love of art, especially literature and music, helped them overcome difficulties.”
+Gutfreund “family cohesion and a love of art, especially literature and music, helped them overcome difficulties”.